This Is How Much Spring Water Is in Poland Spring

 Who would have thought?

 Charles Krupa/AP/REX/ShutterstockCertain companies make dubious claims.
-For example, Sony claimed that these phones were waterproof and now they owe a bunch of people a bunch of money.
 Mountain Dew actually contains zero percent dew.
 This papaya company failed to list “Salmonella” as one of its ingredients.

 But one might expect these things with the above products.
 Phones get recalled, soda rarely has natural ingredients, and fruits sometimes sour due to deadly bacteria.
 This is life.
 But when it comes to Poland Spring water, one might think that what you read is what you get.